-Dress and Grooming Regulations Garment Type Requirements Examples of Prohibited Apparel Tops Bare stomachs or bare backs may not be exposed Must always conceal undergarments Oversized tops Underwear tops Sleepwear Tank tops /tube tops Tight tops Swimwear/beach wear Fishnet/see-through/revealing tops Bare midriff tops/crop tops Low-Cut Off the shoulder tops/halter tops Muscle shirts Spaghetti straps Bottoms Must fit properly (no sagging or bagging) Pants must be hemmed at least one inch off ground.
-Dresses, jumpers, and skirts may not be above mid-thigh Shorts and skirts may not be above mid-thigh or longer than one inch below the knee Shorts are to be hemmed and not form fitting Radically altered bottoms Oversized, saggy, or baggy Bike shorts (spandex) Wide leg style Sleepwear Stapled, taped, pinned, rubber bands, elastic around bottom of pant leg Outer Garments May not be more than one size too large or one size too small Hoods allowed but may only be worn outside in inclement weather Shoes Shoes must always be worn Closures must be properly secured Closed toe and heel Shoes with cleats High heels Sandals Shoes with rollers Military style or steel toed boots Backless shoes Slippers Thongs Belts May not hang downMust be worn through belt loops Headwear Hats may be worn outside during inclement weather or for sun protection.
+Dress and Grooming Regulations Garment Type Requirements Examples of Prohibited Apparel Tops Bare stomachs or bare backs may not be exposed Must always conceal undergarments Oversized tops Underwear tops Sleepwear Tank tops /tube tops Tight tops Swimwear/beach wear Fishnet/see-through/revealing tops

+Bottoms Outer Garments Shoes Must fit properly (no sagging or bagging) Pants must be hemmed at least one inch off ground.
+Dresses, jumpers, and skirts may not be above mid-thigh Shorts and skirts may not be above mid-thigh or longer than one inch below the knee Shorts are to be hemmed and not form fitting May not be more than one size too large or one size too small Shoes must always be worn Closures must be properly secured Bare midriff tops/crop tops Low-Cut Off the shoulder tops/halter tops Muscle shirts Spaghetti straps Radically altered bottoms Oversized, saggy, or baggy Bike shorts (spandex) Wide leg style Sleepwear Stapled, taped, pinned, rubber bands, elastic around bottom of pant leg Hoods allowed but may only be worn outside in inclement weather High heels Sandals Closed toe and heel Sandais Shoes with rollers Military style or steel toed boots Backless shoes Slippers Thongs Belts May not hang down Must be worn through belt loops Ü Headwear Hats may be worn outside during inclement weather or for sun protection.
 Sun protection hats must have a 2-inch brim all the way around.
 Hats, caps, visors Sweatbands and head bands (except for participants in sporting events) "Do-rags" and bandannas Jewelry/ Tattoos Earrings must be small and worn in the ears No visible tattoos Body piercing (eyebrows, septum, lips, tongue, etc.) ear plugs, visible tattoos Earrings that alter the shape of the ear are not allowed.
 Jewels on teeth